 - Supply Characteristics

 Harnessing the power of the tides can be achieved by placing bi-directional turbines in the path of the tidal water flow in bays and river estuaries.
 To be viable, it needs a large tidal range and involves creating a barrier across the bay or estuary to funnel the water through the turbines as the tide comes in and goes out.
 Although tidal energy captured in tidal ponds have been used since Roman times to power mills, there are few modern installations.
-The first plant to utilise tidal energy on a large scale for electricity generation was built at Rance in France in1966.
+The first plant to utilize tidal energy on a large scale for electricity generation was built at Rance in France in1966.
 Others followed in Canada and Russia.

 Shrouded water turbines placed in deep water tidal currents show better potential for exploitation, though the associated civil works are more complicated, and several projects are under development.